Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 ### Motivation

 Explain the proposal’s relevance and potential impact on Verax’s adoption and integration within the target ecosystem.
-Highlight the unique advantages of the proposed chain for Verax and the specific user needs or problems it addresses.
+Highlight the unique advantages of the proposed chain for Verax, and the specific user needs or problems it addresses.

 ### Technical considerations